akruszewski/gibl/manuscript/chapter3.md

      timestamp)))
 ```

-A `transaction-io` structure is valid if its hash is equal to the hash othe value, owner and the timestamp:
+A `transaction-io` structure is valid if its hash is equal to the hash of the value, owner and the timestamp:

 ```racket
 (define (valid-transaction-io? t-in)